Mercy (2026 film): Production

 It was announced in January 2024 that a science fiction thriller film entitled Mercy was being made for Amazon MGM Studios with Chris Pratt starring, directed by Timur Bekmambetov from a script by Marco Van Belle and produced by Charles Roven, Robert Amidon, Bekmambetov, and Majd Nassif.

 In March, Rebecca Ferguson and Annabelle Wallis joined the cast in undisclosed roles.
-In April, Kali Reis, Rafi Gavron, Chris Sullivan, Kenneth Choi and Kylie Rogers joined the cast.
+In April, Kali Reis, Rafi Gavron, Chris Sullivan, Kenneth Choi, and Kylie Rogers joined the cast.
 In May, Jeff Pierre joined the cast of the film.

 Principal photography began on April 18, 2024, in Los Angeles, with Khalid Mohtaseb serving as the cinematographer.
 Pratt suffered an ankle injury on day four of filming, posting a photo of a swollen ankle on his Instagram page.
-Filming wrapped on May 23.
+Filming wrapped on May 23, 2024.

+Music

+Ramin Djawadi was revealed to have composed the score in January 2026.

 Release

+Mercy was shown early for patrons of AMC Theatres and Regal Cinemas on January 19, 2026, as part of their Screen Unseen and Monday Mystery Movie programs, respectively.
+This made it the first IMAX film to be released via the programs.

-Mercy is scheduled to be released in the United States on January 23, 2026, in 3D and IMAX, having previously been due for release on August 15, 2025.
+Mercy was released in the United States on January 23, 2026, in 3D and IMAX, having previously been due for release on August 15, 2025.
+The film was released on digital on February 17, 2026, and on DVD, Blu-ray, and Ultra HD Blu-ray on April 7, 2026 by Alliance Entertainment and MGM Home Entertainment.

+Reception

+Box office

+As of 1 March 2026, Mercy has grossed $24.4 million in the United States and Canada, and $29.9 million in other territories, for a worldwide total of $54.3 million.
+In the United States and Canada, Mercy went on to debut to $12.6 million, becoming the first film to dethrone Avatar: Fire and Ash after five weeks.
+Its total was affected by the January 2026 North American winter storm that closed about 400 theaters.